-Physical Characteristics: Large with droopy ears and single coat of black with tan markingsContinue to 13 of 14 below.
+Physical Characteristics: Large, muscular build; droopy ears; single coat of black with tan markingsContinue to 13 of 14 below.

 13 of 14

-Dandies are Scottish border terriers whose claim to fame lies in literature more than anything.
-Sir Walter Scott, one of Scotland’s most famous novelists, included in his book Guy Mannering a character named Dandie Dinmont, who was based off of James Davidson, a real life breeder of what is now known as Dandies.
-Interestingly, even today it’s believed that all Dandie Dinmont Terriers can be traced back to Davidson’s original breeding dogs.
-Dandies may have serious hunting skills in their blood, but they’re perhaps most well known as a favorite of royals in the 19th century, including King Louis Philippe of France.
+Dandies are Scottish border terriers whose claim to fame lies in literature.
+Sir Walter Scott, one of Scotland’s most famous novelists, included in his book Guy Mannering a character named Dandie Dinmont, who was based off a real-life breeder of Dandies.
+Dandies have serious hunting skills in their blood, and they were a favorite of royals in the 19th century.

 Height: 8 to 11 inches